Block Websites

 How to Block Adult Websites on Google Chrome

-If you're trying to block adult websites while using Chrome, you have several options to consider.
-In addition to some of the standard ways to block adult content traditionally (by toggling on SafeSearch for example), there other, more powerful ways that are significantly harder to undo later.
+If you're trying to block adult websites while using Chrome, I recommend a multi-layered approach.
+In addition to some of the standard ways to block adult content traditionally (by toggling on SafeSearch for example), there are other, more powerful ways that are significantly harder to undo later.
 Many of these options can enabled at the same time, meaning that you can achieve a solid blocking system.

 Filter Explicit Search Results

-There are several ways that you can enabled SafeSearch in such a way that it cannot be disabled.
 Since you may need to account for the many differences across different device platforms, I've gone into more detail in the dedicated guide to force Google SafeSearch .
-Additionally, many of the restrictions I discuss in the guide can apply to other browsers, not just Chrome.
+Here is a summary:

-However, it's worth noting that SafeSearch is not 100% accurate in its filtering abilities.
-You'll need to employ another tactic for actually stopping adult websites being visited as opposed to limited search results.
+It's worth noting that SafeSearch is not 100% accurate in its filtering abilities.
+You'll need to employ another tactics for actually stopping adult websites being visited as opposed to just limiting search results.
 Even if you use Google SafeSearch, you only block inappropriate search results rather than the sites themselves.
 I'd recommend check out my other recommendations below.

 Block Websites Based on Categories